FAU-Analytical-Paleo/rr-rstudio-git/README.md

 3. **Set the path to the Git executable** that you just installed.
 Open a shell, if you don't know where Git is installed.
    Windows: type `where git` and hit enter.
 The path should be something like: `C:/Program Files (x86)/Git/bin/git.exe`
    Linux/OS X: type `which git` and hit enter.
 The path should be something like: `/usr/bin/git`
 4. **Restart RStudio**, if it worked out you will find the Git icon on the top toolbar (see Figure 1).
+Note: If this doesn't work, skip to Part 2.

 ![**Figure 1:** RStudio: Global Options for Git/SVN](figures/RStudio-setup-git.png "Figure 1: RStudio: Global Options for Git/SVN")